Production Technology of Grapefruit

 • Dry and arid climate or subtropical where distinct summer and winter.

-• Annual rainfall – 15 to 150cm.
+• Annual rainfall – 15 to 150 cm.

 Soil

-• Well-drained, deep, and free working alluvial loom soil.
+• Well-draining, deep, and free-acting alluvial soils.

 Propagation

-• Commercially by budding.
+• Commercially propagated by budding.

 Rootstock

-• Jatti khatti (jambhiri) – South India
+• Jatti khatti (C. jambhiri) – South India

-• Karna khatta ( karna) – North India, UP & Assam.
+• Karna khatta (C. karna) – North India, UP & Assam.

 • Carrizo and Troyer – In Punjab